prakai/wcms-_modern_settings/README.md

 # wcms-_modern_settings
-Replace a new look of WonderCMS settings
+This is a plugin for WonderCMS (https://www.wondercms.com).
+It replaces old WonderCMS settings into a new look.

-Renew layout of WonderCMS setting dialog.
+Replace old layout of WonderCMS setting dialog.
 Sepparates setting fields into 3 sections: Page settings, Plugins settings, and Site settings.

 # Download and Setup
 1. Download the ZIP file.